NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Their physical manifestation would be a rock or small crater than can be observed across more than one image.

-Tie-points are automatically extracted using ISIS’s ``autoseed`` and ``pointreg`` (alternatively one could use a number of outside methods such as the famous SURF :cite:`surf08`).
+Tie-points are automatically extracted using ISIS's ``autoseed`` and ``pointreg`` (alternatively one could use a number of outside methods such as the famous SURF :cite:`surf08`).
 Creating a collection of tie points, called a *control network*, is a three step